Glastonbury Public Schools World Language

 The Glastonbury Assessment Initiative

-Federal moneys from Title VI of the Elementary and Secondary Education Act permit Glastonbury foreign language teachers to develop new, and refine existing, standards-based assessments in French, Latin, Mandarin, Russian, and Spanish.
+Federal moneys from Title VI of the Elementary and Secondary Education Act permit Glastonbury world language teachers to develop new, and refine existing, standards-based assessments in French, Latin, Mandarin, Russian, and Spanish.
 Assessment resource teachers at the elementary, middle, and high schools have created standard-based midterm and final exams in all languages offered, which were piloted in Glastonbury schools in the 2005-2006 school year.
 In addition, the grant allows teachers and UCONN graduate interns to digitally archive samples of student work, undergo training for evaluating assessments, and receive technical assistance.
-This grant will also provide funding for researchers from the University of Connecticut to examine the impact of studying at least one foreign language on scores on the Connecticut Mastery Test in English and Math.
+This grant will also provide funding for researchers from the University of Connecticut to examine the impact of studying at least one world language on scores on the Connecticut Mastery Test in English and Math.